These are the reasons why animal farming is destructive for the environment:

 8. It is the leading cause of anti-microbial resistance.

-- 75-90% of antibiotics are excreted from animals un-metabolised and enter the environment and water sources.
+- 75-90% of the antibiotics fed to animals are excreted un-metabolised and enter the environment and water sources.
 These antibiotics could then foster the emergence of microbial resistance in bacteria beyond those in an animal’s gut – including bacteria that may pose a greater risk to humans.

 - A 2019 UN Report states that “Drug-resistant diseases cause at least 700,000 deaths globally a year, including 230,000 deaths from multidrug-resistant tuberculosis, a figure that could increase to 10 million deaths globally per year by 2050 if no action is taken.
-Around 2.4 million people could die in high-income countries between 2015 and 2050 without a sustained effort to contain antimicrobial resistance.”
-This is more than the number of people that currently die of cancer.
+This would be more than the number of people that currently die of cancer.

 9. It is the source of a range of diseases that have been transferred from farmed animals to the human population and to wild populations of other species.